microsoft/aed-content-nasa-su20/Learn/rocks-project/2-introduction-to-artifical-intelligence/includes/5-how-to-teach-machines.md

 Make associations between the image features and rock types

-1. Build a deep learning network capable of keeping track of millions of associations
+1. Build a network capable of keeping track of millions of associations

 ### Step 3